 I am currently a Post-Doctoral researcher at the Natural History Museum, London on the European Union’s Horizon 2020 research programme Excalibur.
 16 partners across Europe are aiming to improve understanding of the links between management practices, soil biodiversity, crop health and productivity.

-I completed a BSc in Natural Sciences with the Open University in 2011 followed by an MSc in Taxonomy and Biodiversity at Imperial College London.
-I am now in the fourth year of my PhD research which focuses on soil and litter biodiversity, investigating how the composition of these communities respond to land use change.
-My PhD is funded by NERC through Imperial’s Science and Solutions for a Changing Planet Doctoral Training Programme and collates existing data using the PREDICTS (Projecting Responses of Ecological Diversity In Changing Terrestrial System) framework, including extensive datasets from the Natural History Museum Soil Biodiversity Group, where my MSc project was based.
-I am also collecting new data on soil invertebrate and microbial diversity in different land-use types in the New Forest, Hampshire, UK and on earthworms through a citizen science project – Earthworm Watch – developed in partnership with the The Natural History Museum and Earthwatch Institute, in association with the Earthworm Society of Britain.
+I completed a BSc in Natural Sciences with the Open University in 2011 followed by an MSc in Taxonomy and Biodiversity at Imperial College London and PhD in 2020.
+My PhD was funded by NERC through Imperial’s Science and Solutions for a Changing Planet Doctoral Training Programme and focused on soil and litter biodiversity, investigating how the composition of these communities respond to land use change.
+My research used a range of methods, including collating existing data using the PREDICTS (Projecting Responses of Ecological Diversity In Changing Terrestrial System) framework to build global models of soil biodiversity responses to land use and soil properties.
+I also collected new data on soil invertebrate diversity in different land-use types in the New Forest, Hampshire, UK and on earthworms through my citizen science project – Earthworm Watch – developed in partnership with The Natural History Museum and Earthwatch Institute, in association with the Earthworm Society of Britain.

 I am passionate about engaging the public, especially young people, in entomology and am trustee and Membership Administrator for the Amateur Entomologists’ Society.
 I recently joined the Royal Entomological Society Outreach Committee.